-In 2013, the Tour de France program listed Mont Ventoux as a mountain-top finish.
+The Tour de France program listed Mont Ventoux as a mountain-top finish.
 At 1912 m, Mont Ventoux, also known as the Giant of Provence, towers over the region.
 The climb is an unrelenting 21 km long at an average gradient of 7.5%.
 Wouldn’t a grueling climb at the end of a long day be a perfect place to see individual cyclists for more than a split second?
 Already familiar with Hotel Crillon-le-Brave, a luxury hotel in a village near the base of the Mont Ventoux, we knew where to stay and where to watch the Tour de France.

 We planned to arrive a few days in advance to soak up the festive atmosphere accompanying the Tour de France and to do some cycling of our own.

 Our Crillon-le-Brave location, near the base of the climb, provided an undeniable opportunity to ride the route of legends before the arrival of the Tour.
 The ride up Mont Ventoux offered me a brief glimpse into the world of a pro cyclist, albeit at a much slower speed.
 Cyclists dotted the switchbacks, caravans hung off the mountainside and exuberant spectators lined the road.
 After conquering the Giant, I felt like a legend – at least in my own mind.